 Though Spirit does not require any additional documentation, when traveling at any time with a pet it is advisable to have further documentation on hand for use.
 Many states require certain shots, so a current shot record is a must-have while traveling.
 It is also advisable to have a health certificate from a licensed veterinarian on hand as well.

-Cargo Travel: The 4 Main Facts to Know When Checking-In Your Pet
+4 Main Facts to Know When Checking-In Your Pet

 If unprepared, traveling with your pet can be an extremely stress-inducing experience.
 If the proper requirements are not met, you may even be ejected or barred entry to your flight.
 It is incredibly important to know the expected costs, breed/species restrictions, carrier restrictions, and possible safety concerns associated with traveling.

-No ferret, reptile, spider, or rodent, will be accepted on a Spirit Airlines flight, Emotional Support or otherwise.
+No ferret, reptile, spider, or rodent, will be accepted on a Spirit Airlines flight, Emotional Support Animal or otherwise.

 Weight and Height Restriction of Airline Pet Carriers